rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  and whether or not you remember your dreams.
 *  That's, I think, point number one.
 *  Point number two is that there doesn't seem
-*  to be a strong correlation between you remembering
+*  to be a strong correlation
+*  between you remembering your dreams
-*  your dreams and the quality of the waking day
+*  and the quality of the waking day
-*  that ensues as a consequence of that dream remembered sleep
+*  that ensues as a consequence
-*  from the night before versus dream non-remembered.
+*  of that dream-remembered sleep from the night before
+*  versus dream non-remembered.
 *  The only time that we've got a little bit of data
-*  comes onto what we've spoken about today,
+*  that comes onto what we've spoken about today,
 *  which is lucidity, which is a different,
-*  a sort of one-up level of dreaming.
+*  a sort of one-up level of dreaming,
-*  There may be some unrestorative sleep argument,
+*  there may be some unrestorative sleep argument.
-*  but for the most part I would say,
+*  But for the most part, I would say, do not worry.
-*  do not worry if you're not remembering your dreams.
+*  If you're not remembering your dreams,
-*  It doesn't mean that you are not dreaming.
+*  it doesn't mean that you are not dreaming.
 *  By the way, I've got a wacky theory.
 *  It doesn't mean that you are also not storing those dreams
 *  and being influenced by them.
 *  There is something called implicit memory,
 *  and it was long sort of held, you know,
 *  these versions of you go into a movie theater
-*  and for very brief milliseconds of periods of time
+*  and for very brief milliseconds of periods of time,
-*  you're shown images of Pepsi cans or Coke cans,
+*  you're shown images of Pepsi cans or Coke cans.
-*  and then during the intermission
+*  And then during the intermission,
 *  you track people's purchasing of soda,
-*  and sure enough they will buy more Pepsi
+*  and sure enough, they will buy more Pepsi
 *  if they get flashed sort of.
-*  So we can actually embed implicit information into people
+*  So we can actually embed implicit information into people,
 *  and it changes their behavior.
 *  They have no recollection of the memory,
-*  but it's clearly there
+*  but it's clearly there,
 *  and it's clearly influencing the behavior.
 *  What does this have to do with dreaming?
 *  I have a theory of dreaming where people,
 *  and I told you, most of us forget most of our dreams,
-*  and we think when we forget those dreams have gone,
+*  and we think when we forget, those dreams have gone.
-*  they've evaporated from our brain.
+*  They've evaporated from our brain.
 *  What if it's not the case?
 *  Have you ever had that experience
 *  where you are waking up and you know you are dreaming
 *  and you just cannot capture it,
 *  and you think it's gone, that's it, I've forgotten it,
-*  and then two days later you're in the shower,
+*  and then two days later, you're in the shower,
 *  you're looking at the shampoo bottle,
 *  and the label all of a sudden just unlocks
-*  the memory of that dream and it comes flooding back.
+*  the memory of that dream, and it comes flooding back.
-*  As a neuroscientist that tells me an important thing.
+*  As a neuroscientist, that tells me an important thing.
 *  That memory is in existence,
 *  but previously it was unavailable.
 *  This is the difference between availability